 *The case is Texas Medical Association v.
 HHS, Case No. 6:21-cv-425-JDK in the Eastern District of Texas.

-Author Bio: Kathryn Beard is a Manager of Regulatory Compliance focusing on the physician business for R1 RCM.
+Author Bio: Kathryn Beard, JD, is Manager of Regulatory Compliance & Regulatory Affairs for R1 RCM.